Read Part 1

 - Spider mites: Look for webbing and dust.
 Hose them off once a week to keep spider mites at bay.

-- Caterpillars and hornworms: I’m not sure I’ve ever seen a hornworm, but Carolyn’s description made me shudder.
-Don't pick them off the plant, as they’ll just dig in and damage the stem.
+- Caterpillars and hornworms: Don't pick hornworms off the plant, as they’ll just dig in and damage the stem, Carolyn says.
 Pick up some of Captain Jack’s Deadbug Brew and spray the little buggers.
 Or try Dipel Dust, a powder form of BT.
 Carolyn’s tip: Don’t use the liquid form of BT in the summer — use the powder.

 - Ants: This was my question, as they attacked gardeners at our community plots in midtown last summer.
 And the bites itched like crazy.
 So, try to find their mound and pour cornstarch on it.
 (I definitely plan to try this, but let us know if you’ve tried it and if it works.)
 Also, Carolyn recommends 38 Plus, which works on leaf-cutters and other biting ants, too.